JavierGalindo91/NYC-Collisions/AWS/ReadMe.md

 1. Create new folder on your Desktop.
 2. Save the [Dockerfile](https://github.com/JavierGalindo91/NYC-Collisions/blob/7f62e378f8c2ea3d48b8e473b2de5bb52fff573b/Docker/Dockerfile) with the appropiate configuration.
    - I pulled the official python 3.9 lambda image from the [Amazon ECR Public Gallery](https://gallery.ecr.aws/lambda/python)
-   - Follow the instructions for proper setup and deployment.
-   - It is very important to look for images in the [AWS Official ECR gallery](https://gallery.ecr.aws/).
+   - If you available, I recommend to use images from the AWS Official ECR gallery.
 These images have been configured for smooth interaction between the application and the Lambda Execution environment.
+3. Save a [requirements.txt](https://github.com/JavierGalindo91/NYC-Collisions/blob/7f62e378f8c2ea3d48b8e473b2de5bb52fff573b/Docker/requirements.txt) file with all the dependencies for your application.
+4. Save the python script with the application code.
+   - This is where the lambda function code goes, so make sure to configure the lambda handler.
+See the example [here](https://github.com/JavierGalindo91/NYC-Collisions/blob/7f62e378f8c2ea3d48b8e473b2de5bb52fff573b/AWS/daily_updates_lambda.py).
+   - I adjusted the code in the [daily updates ingestion pipeline](https://github.com/JavierGalindo91/NYC-Collisions/blob/6543e9745596a489b638dc9343f48a2764d2aa3f/data%20pipelines/Ingestion%20Pipelines/daily_updates.py) so it can be executed inside the Lambda function.
+Here is a full description of the [functionality](https://github.com/JavierGalindo91/NYC-Collisions/blob/main/data%20pipelines/Ingestion%20Pipelines/ReadME.md#daily-update-data-pipeline).
 _________________________________________________________________
 ## Docker Image Creation